harshhrawte/crewAI/README.md

-We get an idea about the working of CrewAI Agentic framework
+The working of CrewAI Agentic framework